 You should get the output similar to the one below:

 This step will install Pd-L2Ork software on RPi which is likely the main reason you’re following this tutorial ;-) dpkg command is a tool designed to install software packaged in deb format.
-You can think of it as a manual version of the apt-get tool we used earlier.
+You can think of it as a manual version of the apt-get tool that also calculates dependencies.

 Accessing entire RPi desktop has some additional benefits, one of which includes ability to use Pd-L2Ork icons in the Application Menu that pre-configure various settings at startup and ensure that Pd-L2Ork requires minimal set up from a user.